trang-h-vo/Customer-Experience-Analysis/README.md

 - <a href="https://nbviewer.jupyter.org/github/trang-h-vo/Predict-Customer-Satisfaction/blob/main/Olist_Modeling.ipynb"> Olist_Modeling.ipynb </a> : The modeling steps and result interpretation.

 ### Credit:
-This is an extended version of a school group project at the University Paris Dauphine.
-I'd like to thank my group mate Zoé Hance whom I worked with intensively throughout the project.
+This is an extended version of a group project at the University Paris Dauphine.
+I'd like to thank my groupmate Zoé Hance whom I worked with intensively throughout the project.

 ### Data source:
 Raw data of Olist and detailed descriptions of the attributes were retrieved from this post on Kaggle: <a href="https://www.kaggle.com/olistbr/brazilian-ecommerce"> Brazilian E-Commerce Public Dataset by Olist </a>.